-The effect of the temporary safety zone will be to restrict navigation in the vicinity of the demolition and debris removal operations.
+The effect of the temporary safety zone will be to restrict navigation in the vicinity of the launch site until the conclusion of the scheduled display.
 Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the restricted area.
-This safety zone is needed to protect public safety by keeping mariners and vessels away from the immediate vicinity of the construction operation.
-The maritime public will be advised in advance of this safety zone via Broadcast Notice to Mariners.
+These regulations are needed to keep spectators and vessels away from the immediate vicinity of the launch site to ensure the safety of participants, spectators, and transiting vessels.